Skip to content

 5. Peers validate via validate_received_block, add, re-propagate.

-If two peers race to send you the same block, you fetch from whichever GETDATA returns first and ignore the second.
+If two peers race to send the same block, the node fetches from whichever GETDATA returns first and ignores the second.

 Fork resolution